martin-tang/slippi-wr/README.md

 const game = new SlippiGame("path/to/file.slp"); // ❌ Error!
 ```

+> **💡 See the [browser-stream example](./examples/browser-stream/)** for a complete web application demonstrating real-time replay file processing in the browser.

 ### Node.js Export: `@slippi/slippi-js/node`

 The Node.js export is designed for server-side and Node.js environments.
 It can read files directly from disk using file paths **and** also accepts binary data.
 Additionally, it includes Node.js-specific features like console connections, file writing, and streaming utilities.